suhasHere/moq-secure-objects/draft-ietf-moq-secure-objects.md

 Additionally, subscribers can verify the integrity and authenticity of received objects, confirming that the content has not been modified in transit.
-Additionally it allows MoQ parameters to protected so the publisher can select if they are readable and/or modifiable by relays.
+Additionally it allows MoQ parameters to be protected so the publisher can select if they are readable and/or modifiable by relays.